OmarElgabry/miniPHP/README.md

 Users can report Bugs, Features & Enhancements.
 Once they submitted the form, an email will be sent to ```ADMIN_EMAIL``` defined in _app/config/config.php_

 ## ToDo Application<a name="todo"></a>
-Let's say you want to build a simple ToDo List, and users can udate their profile information, and change their profile picture.
-Here, I will go step by step on how to create a ToDo List using the framework with/without Ajax calls.
+Let's say you want to build a simple ToDo Application.
+Here, I will go step by step on how to create a ToDo App using the framework with & without Ajax calls.

 (1) If you followed the installtion setup steps above, you shouldn't have any problem with creating initial user accounts.